danielcobo/bookbuy/README.md

 # bookbuy

-Tech challenge - Goodreads shooper.
+Tech challenge - Goodreads shopper.

 Objectives:
 1. Will ask the user to select their preferred genre